Showing posts with label jaisalmer. Show all posts

 Sitting in the Lyab-i Hauz restaurant by the pool – but not that kind of pool.
 Excellent plov – good and greasy, which I now rather like.
 Green tea, of course.
 Quieter today.
 Leaving on the 15.30 train to Samarkand.

 This morning, out along the backstreets to the crazy Chor Mina.
 As ludicrous as ever, but this time open.
 We enter the shop occupying the entrance, pay the 5000 Som, and ascend a very low staircase to the main chamber.
 Interesting carving by each window.
-Up gain to the roof, clambering over the domes.
+Up again to the roof, clambering over the domes.
 Views not anything special, but nice to be among the four towers, looking like big stubby pencils with huge blue rubbers.

 Last night, along to the Mirzina restaurant.
-I booked a table earlier, and was get with curious stares.
+I booked a table earlier, and was met with curious stares.
 Three years ago, booking was indispensable.
 Now, not so much.
 When we arrived at 7.30pm, it was practically deserted, with only one waiter, and him with an injured hand.
 The menu much reduced, nothing special.
 We took the Uzbek white wine, sharp but refreshing.
 The food disappointing, as was perhaps inevitable given the good memories of 2019.
 Even Bokhara suffers a little from this: going back to a place where your experiences were so good is dangerous.
 As Heraclitus almost said: "It is not possible to step in the same River Oxus twice…"

 One of the interesting side-effects of being a Westerner here among only a few other Westerners, is that you begin to recognise people from previous sights and meals.
 It feels as if you are gaining a Sherlockian superpower.